Heinoushare/Sabacc-Flask/README.md

 index.html *extends* layout.html, using Jinja2 to *extend* it and fill in Jinja2 HTML *blocks*. index.html uses Jinja2 to check whether a user is signed in or not.
 If they are, a table of the user's active games will be displayed, with data being passed from application.py, otherwise, a video and rulebook on how to play Sabacc will be displayed.

 ### register.html
-register.html contains an account creation form, which sends a POST request to the server
+register.html contains an account creation form, which sends a POST request to the server containing registration details. application.py confirms that the details are valid, with a username that doesn't already exist in the database, and matching password and confirmation passwords.

+### login.html
+login.html contains and login form, which sends a POST request the server with login details.
+Using login.js, users can also change their password on login.html. application.py will verify user input and login and save the user's session if the user input is valid.

+### login.js
+login.js

 ### apology.html
 apology.html simply renders a image of a cat with error text on it.
 Using external sources and Jinja2, apology.html will generate said image. apology.html is rendered whenever there is an internal server error or invalid user input.